awsdocs/amazon-rds-user-guide/doc_source/CHAP_PostgreSQL.md

 ## PostgreSQL extensions supported on Amazon RDS<a name="PostgreSQL.Concepts.General.FeatureSupport.Extensions"></a>

-Aurora PostgreSQL supports many PostgreSQL extensions\.
+RDS for PostgreSQL supports many PostgreSQL extensions\.
 The PostgreSQL community sometimes refers to these as modules\.
 Extensions expand on the functionality provided by the PostgreSQL engine\.
 You can find a list of extensions supported by Amazon RDS in the default DB parameter group for that PostgreSQL version\.
 You can also see the current extensions list using `psql` by showing the `rds.extensions` parameter as in the following example\.

 ```
 SHOW rds.extensions;